Raja2591/Modelling-the-Holstein-Hamiltonian-/README.md

-# Modelling the Holstein Hamiltonian
+# Modelling the Holstein Hamiltonian for Polarons/Charges

 What is Holstein Hamiltonian?